kevdawg94/films-from-the-big-picture/README.md

 All steps are executed in a single Google Colab notebook that is set to execute weekly to keep the catalogue up to date.

-1. Download podcasts from the RSS feed using Podcast downloader.
+1. Download podcasts from the RSS feed using [podcast-downloader]([url](https://github.com/dplocki/podcast-downloader)).
 This repo creates a catalogue of files to transcribe from an RSS feed.
 Relatively plug and play.
 Able to save the files in .WAV format, required for whisperX.
 Each week I’ll run the script to download the most recent episodes and execute the remaining steps.

-2. Transcribe and diarize the podcast audio using WhisperX.
+2. Transcribe and diarize the podcast audio using [WhisperX]([url](https://github.com/m-bain/whisperX)).
 There are many options but this seems like the most popular / fastest.
 I was happy with the accuracy.
 The transcripts are usually spot on but the diarization struggles occasionally when two speakers have a similar voice pitch or talk over one another.

 3. Name the speakers in the diarized transcript using OpenAI gpt-4o.
 Using a list of hosts and guests from the podcast, I ask got-4o to identify one speaker at a time using the context of the transcript.